mateuszniechwiej/Ms-1-LP/README.md

 :page_facing_up: [GitHub repository](https://github.com/mateuszniechwiej/Ms-1-LP)

-### This website is built for Milestone Project 1("Code Institute") with HTML5, CSS3 and Bootstrap framework.
-The main goal of this project is that users will find an easy navigated, intuitive and well visual-designed website with all information about products, locations and all other services provided by the company.
+### This website is built for Milestone Project 1( "Code Institute") with HTML5, CSS3 and Bootstrap framework.
+The main goal of this project is that users will find easily navigated,and well visual-designed website with all information about products, locations and all other services provided by the company.

 # Table of Contest